leeallennyc/data-structures-fall-2020/final_app_demo/README.md

 #### Final Assignment 1 (AA Meetings Map) -- Description [here](https://github.com/leeallennyc/data-structures-fall-2020/blob/master/Final_Assignment1/final_assignment_1.md)

-* This assignment is a culmination of work from [week 1](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week1), [week 2](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week2), [week 3](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week3), [week 4](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week4), [week 6](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week6), [week 7](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week7), [week 10](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week10), and [week 11](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week11).
+* This assignment is a culmination of work from [week 1](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week1), [week 2](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week2), [week 3](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week3), [week 4](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week4), [week 6](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week6), [week 7](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week7), [week 10](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week10), and [week 11](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/final_app_demo).
-* Our goal was to re-architect an Alcoholics Anonymous map based application, from scraping `.txt` and `.html` files, cleaning and reorganizing to JSON format, and inserting our data into A PostgreSQL database.
+* Our goal was to re-architect an Alcoholics Anonymous map based application, from scraping `.txt` and `.html` files, cleaning and reorganizing to JSON format, and inserting our data into a PostgreSQL database.
 Details from each week are included above, this represents a high level overview of where the project currently is.

 * At the moment, I'm working through how to connect the front and backends, and am having trouble with connecting user inputs to the client view.
 It seems as though I'm missing a critcal piece to make this interactive with user input.